VinayNoogler000/Marks-Percentage-Calculator/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

 ## 📝 License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is [MIT](https://github.com/VinayNoogler000/Marks-Percentage-Calculator/blob/main/LICENSE) licensed.

 ## 👨‍💻 Author